n-alonso/NODEJS-finance-manager/README.md

 ### Constraints

 * All properties within the schemas are mandatory for all endpoints and methods exept `id`
+* You are not expected to provide `id` in any endpoint
-* All properties supplied must have values with correct data types
+* All properties provided must have values with correct data types
+* Cannot create an already existing resource
+* `salary.amount` cannot be lower than `0`
 * The sum of all `envelopes.spending_limit` cannot be higher than the value of `salary.amount`
-* When updating an envelope, the value of `spending_available` cannot be higher than the value of `spending_limit`
+* When creating/updating an envelope, the value of `spending_available` cannot be higher than the value of `spending_limit`
-* Cannot create an already existing resource
 * Deleting an envelope will delete all related expenses
+* When creating an expense the `amount` will be deducted to the realted `envelope.spending_available`.
+The result of that operation cannot be lower than `0`